 There are no activities for which the Trust seeks compensation from any local authority.
 This assumes that the Basin Reserve Trust is established with effect from 1 July 2004.
-The Trust will provide turf management services to the Basin Reserve Trust under a service level agreement which is still to be negotiated.
+The Trust will provide turf management services to the Basin Reserve Trust under a service level agreement.